lkas96/Can-Cook-What/README.md

 Ingredients are limited to mealdb database.
 Fortunately there are over 570 ingredients and 300 recipes available.
 Basket Creation and Search might be limited to the ingredient pool.
 There are validation for accepted ingredients during basket creation.
+Recipe calls for 8 ingredients, if you add the same 8 ingredients into a basket, API have issues searching for that same exact recipe too.
+Known API limitation.
+Try to limit the ingredients in basket to 2-4 for best results.

     For Example
     Potato is not accepted but potatoes are accepted.